-- The recently completed railway infrastructure that connects Lagos to Ibadan in about 45 minutes.
+- The recently completed railway infrastructure connects Lagos to Ibadan in about 45 minutes.
 This will be mind-blowing when it’s fully functional.

 - The city is fast developing.

 - People who see Lagos as congested see Ibadan as a better alternative.
-I think this just the reality, and I’m not shading Lagos for Ibadan.
+I think this is just the reality, and I’m not shading Lagos for Ibadan.

 Another opportunity I see in Ibadan for those who want to start a real estate business is that we have a few fully completed estates in Ibadan(I currently know of Alalubosa, Aerodrome, and Iyaganku estate).
 Others are still under construction or nonoperational (you may correct me if I’m wrong).
 And I see this as an opportunity to sell estates/properties to as many interested buyers as possible because the market is not yet congested.